Allyson-Camp/My-portfolio/README.md

 6. Type: code . to open all files in My-portfolio in your code editor of choice

-7. Save the project files
+7. Right click index.html to open the project with Live Server in your web browser of choice

 gh-pages: https://allyson-camp.github.io/My-portfolio/